networkop/networkop.github.io/source/_posts/2016-01-01-rest-for-neteng.markdown

 I'll show how to setup PyCharm to work with UNL running in a hypervisor on a Windows machine.
 2. [First steps with REST API for UNetLab][rest-post-2].
 In this post I'll show how to work with HTTP and perform basic operations like login/logoff and object creation in UNL.
-3. Advanced actions with UNetLab SDK.
+3. [Advanced actions with UNetLab SDK][rest-post-3].
 The final post will demonstrate how to push configuration to devices inside UNL.
-To wrap up I'll write a sample app to spin up and provision a two-node topology without making a single GUI click.
+To wrap up I'll write a sample app to spin up and provision a three-node topology without making a single GUI click.

 [unl]: http://www.unetlab.com/